 At 1768 m, the Cockscomb is one of the highest peaks in the Eastern Cape.
 Apart from that, its claim to fame during the age of sail was that the mountain acted as a mariners’ landmark as it was visible from the sea.
-As the local burghers never showed any inclination to climb it, it fell to an outsider, an adventurer, with time on his hands to become the first to do so.
-It was to be Lieut.
-Walter Sherwill who, during 1840 whilst on a visit to Port Elizabeth, would succeed.
+As the local burghers and khoikhoi never showed any inclination to climb it, it fell to an outsiders, usually adventurers, with time on their hands to become the first to do so.
+This is the account of Lieut.
+Walter Stanhope Sherwill who, during 1840 whilst on a visit to Port Elizabeth, would attempt to do so but would be succeed.

 Main picture: The Cockscomb peak